Getting digestive waste out of your body is just as important as the good stuff you put in!

 If you’re having motility issues, it’s time to get more serious about chewing.

-If I’m feeling a little bloated or am ready to take on a massive feast – I’ll chew on some fennel seeds from my spice cabinet before and after to aid digestion.
-You can steep them in hot water and make homemade tea.
-Add some ginger, cinnamon and honey and you have a pleasant-tasting, & gut-stimulating tea.
-I’m jumpstarting most meals with a Betaine HCl and Pepsin supplement as it is.
+If I’m feeling a little bloated or am ready to take on a massive feast, I’ll chew on some fennel seeds from my spice cabinet before and after to aid digestion.
+You can steep them in hot water and make a homemade tea.
+Add some ginger, cinnamon, and honey, and you have a pleasant-tasting, gut-stimulating tea.

 Many cultures have practices of aperitifs before dinner – these generally start stimulating the flow of digestive juices and ease digestion.